 It starts by moving past the misconception that digital investments only benefit eCommerce sales, and showing brick & mortar teams that all sales are in fact “digitally influenced” —a term called “digitally influenced sales.”

 What does 'digital influence' mean in retail?

-“Digitally influenced sales” take into account all transactions where a consumer has had a digital touchpoint along their path to purchase, regardless of where the sale ultimately happens — i.e., online or brick & mortar.
+The term "digitally influenced sales” considers all transactions where a consumer has had a digital touchpoint along their path to purchase, regardless of where the sale ultimately happens.
 It gives brands credit where credit is due for all the digital shopper marketing that engages consumers during their shopping journey.

-As visualized by IRI below, there is an enormous amount of interconnectedness between digital and physical retail — many of which are unaccounted for if you look at eCommerce-only sales.
+As visualized by Circana below, there is an enormous amount of interconnectedness between digital and physical retail — much of which is unaccounted for if you look at eCommerce-only sales.

 How digital and physical touchpoints interconnect throughout the shopper journey

 Advertising on retailer websites has a halo effect on brick & mortar sales.
 A study by Analytic Partners found that up to "90% of the impact of Amazon display ads" (DSP) drives sales in channels other than Amazon.
 A study by The Digital Shelf Institute found that for every dollar consumers spend online as a result of retail media campaigns, another $7 to $11 was spent offline in stores.